amueller69/Law-School-Notes/Fall-2019/Antitrust/02-Monopoly-Structure-Power-and-Conduct.md

 * Degrees of price discrimination
   * First degree ("perfect") - sell to each customer at his or her reservation price; competetive output, but all surpulus goes to the seller
   * Second degree - seller picks the schedule; buyer picks the price (e.g. quantity discount)
-  * Third degree - divide customres ex ante into two different groups (e.g. c)
+  * Third degree - divide customers ex ante into two different groups (e.g. c)